madgraph5/madgraph4gpu/epoch1/gridpack/README.md

 ### Flamegraph (1)

-A flamegraph produced with the following script for 100k events
+A flamegraph produced with the following command (using the [flgrAV](./flgrAV) script) for 100k events
 ```
   ../flgrAV time ./run.sh 100000 1234
 ```